waterprofessor/web/_pages/resources.md

     - [Another book on Data Science: Learn R and Python in Parallel](https://www.anotherbookondatascience.com)

 ## Pre-requisites
-It is expected that students who consider joining Prof. Tang's research have completed or concurrently taking the following courses for the following research fields:
+It is expected that students who consider joining Prof. Tang's research have completed or are concurrently taking the following courses for the following research fields:

 ### Water and Wastewater Engineering
 - General Chemistry